agorman/resync/README.md

 # HTTP Health Checks

-The optiona HTTP server creates two endpoints.
+The optional HTTP server creates two endpoints.

-**/healthcheck** A liveness check that always returns 200.
+**/healthcheck** - A liveness check that always returns 200.

-**/healthcheck/sync** A health check that returns 200 if the latest run for each sync was successful and 503 otherwise.
+**/healthcheck/sync** - A health check that returns 200 if the latest run for each sync was successful and 503 otherwise.

 ## Road Map